jccultima123/jej_mis/README.md

 ## What's more?

-I am gonna having a new project still forked from 2 repos (I believe i've told that before), called jMVC PHP5 backbone.
+I am gonna having a new project still forked from 2 repos (I believe i've told that before), called [MyPHP Series](https://github.com/jccultima123/MyPHP-5).
 This aims to avoid messy codings for the next proponents and future developers

 Well, i am gonna reveal some features